Units

 Haloalkanes: Nomenclature, nature of C-Xbond, Physical and Chemical properties, mechanism of substitution reactions.
 Optical rotation

-Haloarenes: Nature of C-X bond, substitution reactions (directive influence of halogen for monosubstituted compounds only).
+Haloarenes: Nature of C-X bond, substitution reactions (directive influence of halogen for

 Uses And Environmental Effects Of–dichloromethane, trichloromethane, tetrachloromethane, iodoform, freons, DDT.